Road to MLKFuture

 - Georgetown Library Peabody Room – Monday and Wednesday, 11 a.m. - 7 p.m. and second and fourth Saturdays, 9:30 a.m. - 5:30 p.m.

 - Collections through DigDC, and electronic subscriptions such as The Evening Star will continue to be available online at dclibrary.org.

 - The Memory Lab is now open at the Northeast Library, 330 7th St. NE.
 Services are by appointment.

 - The Studio Lab is open at the Shepherd Park (Juanita E. Thornton) Library, 7420 Georgia Ave.
 NW.
 Services are by appointment and include audio recordings and post-production for video, audio and music.
 Music recordings are not available.

 Plans for the Fabrication Lab are still being finalized.

 The DC Public Library provides support to many of the District’s most vulnerable populations.
-Many of these services are provided out of the Martin Luther King Jr. Memorial Library.

 Individuals experiencing homelessness